cylorun/Map-Check/README.md

 If u have any issues or  suggestions you can dm me on discord. @cylorun
 # Maps
+- Also supports custom maps aslong as you provide a download link for them(.zip)
+- You can also modify the maps.json file to change the default maps

 - Llamas bastion practice
 - Crafting v2
 - Zero Cycle prep